The auditors were very satisfied with this, they called this: Best Practices and an example to the industry.

 Delamine, a leading chemical manufacturer in The Netherlands extended its AlisQI Quality Control LIMS with the Document Management and QESH modules.
 AlisQI now operates as the central quality platform throughout the organization.

-In this case Susanne Haaijer, QESH Manager at Delamine, tells all about:
+In this case study Susanne Haaijer, QESH Manager at Delamine, talks about:

 The Quality Management System had to be really user-friendly and comply with the pre-set requirements.

 Delamine had been using the AlisQI LIMS module for a number of years when it decided to overhaul its QHSE and Document Management processes.
 Delamine’s Quality Manager, Susanne Haaijer, was tasked with selecting and implementing the appropriate solution.
 Haaijer was ideally suited for this task: not only had she been with the company since the early nineties, but she had also worked with a wide range of QA management software.

 What were the parameters of her search?
 The system had to be widely supported and user-friendly while meeting the stringent requirements of both Akzo Nobel and Delamine.
 The platform also had to support ISO and VBS (Safety Management System).
 They found that in AlisQI.